With diet modification, moderate exercise, and liver supplements over the past three months, my liver enzymes are back to normal.

 My liver function test was normal.
 In particular, my ALT and GGT had returned to normal levels.

 My liver enzymes were normal again.
-My gastroenterologist believed the elevated levels seen in July were related to weight gain in the preceding months.
-He recommended I stopped taking the liver supplements.
+My gastroenterologist believed my weight gain earlier had something to do with the elevated levels in July.
+He recommended I stop taking the liver supplements.